Safety and Equipment

-The boat has a small freezer and fridge unit in the galley as well as a large esky in the cockpit.
+The boat has a small freezer and fridge unit in the galley as well as two large eskies in the cockpit.
 You are permitted to bring along additional coolers if required.
 Older style metal eskies are not allowed as they damage the boat.

 Do we need to bring ice for the cooler / esky?

 Yes, or you can choose the $20 pre-paid ice option which will give you four bags of ice, already prepared in Cabaret's two large eskies for when you board.